rdszhao/cadkg/README.md

 **Neo4j connection errors**

-Verify Neo4j is running and credentials in `.env` are correct.
+verify Neo4j is running and credentials in `.env` are correct.

 ## development